Bayesian reconstruction of memories stored in neural networks from their connectivity: Discussion

 \paragraph*{The case of unknown generative model} We have assumed that the hyper-parameters of the problem, such as the number of stored stimuli $P$ or the generative model of the stimuli $p_X(\vx)$, are known before reconstruction.
 However, it is possible to extend both the message-passing algorithm and its analysis to the case of unknown hyper-parameters.
 Within our framework, a natural approach to learn the values of these hyper-parameters is closely related to the well-known expectation maximisation algorithm~\cite{dempster1977maximum}.
-A detailed study of expectation maximisation to obtain various hyper-parameters for message-passings algorithm was reported by Krzakala et al.~\cite{krzakala2012probabilistic} for the statistical estimation problem of ``compressed sensing'', where one aims to reconstruct a signal from a number of measurements that is smaller than the number of unknowns.
+A detailed study of expectation maximisation to obtain various hyper-parameters for message-passing algorithms was reported by Krzakala et al.~\cite{krzakala2012probabilistic} for the statistical estimation problem of ``compressed sensing'', where one aims to reconstruct a signal from a number of measurements that is smaller than the number of unknowns.
 Another approach to deal with an unknown noise distribution was recently proposed by Montanari et al.~\cite{montanari2018adapting} for the related problem of matrix denoising, where one aims to reconstruct an unknown, low-rank matrix $\mX \in \mathbb{R}^{m\times n}$ from observations $\mY = \mX + \mW$ when $\mW$ is a noise matrix with independent and identically distributed entries.
 Montanari et al.~\cite{montanari2018adapting} propose an iterative approach to estimate the noise distribution from the observations $\mY$.
-It is an interesting direction for future work to explore both strategies for the problem of reconstructing stimuli considered here.
+An interesting direction for future work is to explore both strategies for the problem of reconstructing stored patterns in connectivity matrices.